torrepaul315/Torres-Blog/readme.md

 <hr>
 # Think Things Through Thoroughly

-These instructions leave a lot of room for interpretation, and may not list exactly everything you need to do to build this CRUD app.
+These instructions provide a general outline and leave a lot of room for interpretation.
+They may not list exactly everything you need to do to build this CRUD app.

 Be smart, be pragmatic, be excellent to each other.